 The barn itself is a shop where you can pick up all the best apple treats to take home with you.
 The Applewood Farmhouse Restaurant and Grill are also on the same property, where you can try the family’s famous apples.

 Don’t leave the Apple Barn and Cider Mill without grabbing a few of these family favorites:

-- Apple Butter — The apple butter from the Apple Barn is famous.
+The apple butter from the Apple Barn is famous.
 It’s one of their signature creations and is served in both of their restaurants.
-Half a pint of the butter is less than $4, and it’s so good you’ll soon be back to town to buy a few more jars.
+Half a pint of the butter is less than $4, and it’s so good you’ll soon be back in town to buy a few more jars.
 It even comes in a sugar-free version, so you can enjoy all the flavor with none of the guilt!

 The barn is also home to a cider mill where you can watch the different ciders being produced as the apples are being picked from the nearby trees.
 Once you’ve watched the apples being pressed in the different machines, head over to the Cider Bar right beside it and taste freshly pressed cider.
 Take a seat at the gorgeous cherry and onyx bar where you can have the cider either hot or cold, no matter what time of year it is.

 If you’re not sure whether you want to buy any of the jams or butters, head to the Cider Bar or Apple Pie Kitchen where you can try tons of different apple treats, including the different spreads and sauces that are for sale inside the General Store.